breadbored/butano-fonts/README.md

 # Fonts for Butano

-This repository contains font assets for Game Boy Advance development using the Butano engine.
+Font assets for Game Boy Advance development using the Butano engine

 ## Integration with Butano Projects